Ashecy/pinn-code/README.md

 # PINN-code

-This repository is used to store the code reproduction of the papers I have read
+This repository is used to store the code reproduction of the papers I have read, solving PDEs by PINN and derivative models.

 If it’s useful for you, give me a star, please!

 ## To-do

-- add config to modify PDEs
+- [ ] add config to modify more PDEs
-- add more models
+- [ ] add more models
-- plotting with MATLAB
+- [x] ~~plotting with MATLAB~~ 2025.01.04
-- upload a handbook
+- [ ] upload a handbook

 ## Workflow

 My workflow is based on PyCharm 2024.3 and MATLAB R2024a.
-All code is run on an ASUS TUF Air 2024 (华硕天选 Air 2024) with the following hardware configuration:
+All code is run on an ASUS TUF Gaming A14 (华硕天选 Air 2024) with the following device configuration:

 ```
-CPU	AMD Ryzen AI 9 HX 370 w/ Radeon 890M 2.00 GH
+CPU AMD Ryzen AI 9 HX
-GPU NVIDA Geforce RTX 4060 Laptop
+GPU NVIDA 4060 Laptop
-RAM	32.0 GB (31.1 GB usable)
+RAM 32.0 GB
-OS Ubuntu 24.10
+OS Ubuntu 24.10 LTS
 ```

 And the Python requirements are as follows: